Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 NC State Stats and Trends

-- NC State has played nine games, with six wins against the spread.
+- NC State has six wins against the spread in nine games this year.

-- The Wolf Pack covered the spread in their only game when underdogs by 2.5 points or more.
+- The Wolf Pack have been underdogs by 2 points or more once this season and covered the spread.

-- NC State's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- NC State's games this season have eclipsed the over/under four times in nine opportunities (44.4%).

-- NC State is 5-2 against the spread and 6-1 overall in games when it puts up more than 27.7 points.
+- NC State is 5-2 against the spread and 6-1 overall in games when it records more than 27.7 points.

-- NC State is 2-0 against the spread and 2-0 overall when the team picks up over 435.9 yards.
+- In games that NC State totals more than 435.9 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Wolf Pack have seven giveaways this season, while the Demon Deacons have 18 takeaways .
+- The Wolf Pack have turned the ball over seven times, 11 fewer times than the Demon Deacons have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.